iambst/CYBR8420_Titans_SA_Project/Project_Proposal.md

 All contributions to NextCloud repository from June, 16 2016 on are considered to be licensed under the AGPLv3 or any later version.

+# Contribution

+Nextcloud doesn't require a CLA (Contributor License Agreement).
+To modify an existing file, the existing license header has to be placed as it is and a copyright notice needs to be added.
+A Developer Certificate of Origin (DCO) is used as an additional safeguard to sign the commits contributors make.

 # Repository Activity
 ```
 Total Commits: 45,558 commits